E.A. Sports Today

 East Alabama Sports Today

-OXFORD — Alexandria opened Class 4A state-tournament play Wednesday with a 7-3 victory over Curry but fell to Orange Beach 3-0 before beating Plainview 3-0 to avenge their only loss in last week’s East Regional.
+Then again, the state’s fourth-ranked team made the de facto final four 4A teams still playing after going 2-1 Wednesday.
+Alexandria opened with a 7-3 victory over Curry but fell to Orange Beach 3-0 before beating Plainview 3-0 to avenge their only loss in last week’s East Regional.

 Alexandria managed three hits against Plainview but took advantage of two Plainview errors, four hit batsmen and two walks.
 Charlee Parris stole three bases and scored a run.